mr4tt/zotbot/README.md

 - [Bandage Brigade](https://bandagebrigade.com/) - Artist-owned original brand based in Southern California.
 Shop our silly apparel, enamel pins, stickers, prints, and more!

+- [KamiAri Studio](https://kamiaristudio.com/) - KamiAri Studio is 100% dedicated to bringing a little happiness into our everyday lives~♡ All merchandise in the shop is created, hand-packed, and shipped out by the artist, Ari.

 - [ONIONLABS Store](https://www.onionlabs.net/) - ONIONLABS is a collective of both pixel art and illustration.
 Peak inside the mind of Nelson Wu with beautiful prints, functional accessories and high quality apparel.

 - [JoannaShenArt](https://joannashenart.bigcartel.com/) - Welcome to JoannaShenArt, where Jo turns her unique nature, food, and Asian culture inspired designs into lifestyle merchandise that adds an extra...